Translunar Formations is the very first exhibition in the world of geo-mapping augmented reality artwork to actual locations on the Moon.

-Curated and produced by Madi Piller, Artistic Director of PIX FILM Collective and SystemKollectiv (Litto / Daniela Weiss and Jascha Ehrenreich) with The Artificial Museum, the show breaks new ground technologically, for artists creating in augmented reality and for audiences to experience this work via AR portals to the Moon.
+Produced by Madi Piller, Artistic Director of PIX FILM Collective (Toronto) in collaboration with SystemKollectiv (Litto / Daniela Weiss and Jascha Ehrenreich) of The Artificial Museum (Vienna).
+The show breaks new ground technologically, for artists creating in augmented reality and for audiences to experience this work via AR portals to the Moon.
+Eleven Canadian artists were commissioned and guided by PIX FILM Collective to create work for Augmented Reality experience responding to the theme: Translunar Formations.

 Amy Lockhart is a filmmaker, animator and artist.
 Her animations have screened at festivals internationally, including the British Film Institute, N.Y.
 Anthology Film Archives, Ann Arbor Film Festival, Carnegie Mellon and International Animation Festival Hiroshima, Japan, and in the AMPASEA archive.